 Why planning ahead helps with behaviour management

-1. Identify challenging situations
+1. Identify and assess challenging situations

 If you can’t avoid the situation, or you think it might help if your child learns how to cope better in the situation, planning ahead might help.
-The steps below take you through some ideas for planning ahead.

 2. Make expectations clear

-3. Think of your child as a ‘learner’
+3. Think of your child as a learner

 - Shopping: plan a few short shopping trips for just a few items.